Kettleburgh, St Andrew's Church

 History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 16th century Pennington brass

 Much more interesting are the 15th century carved poppyhead benches in the nave.
 Carvings include a mythical beast with stag horns, a man riding a lion, a tower (look for the face looking out an upper window), and a figure with a loaf.
-The main bulk of the benches came from St Mary Quay in Ipswich after that church was declared redundant following heavy damage in WWII.
+Most of the benches came from St Mary at Quay in Ipswich after that church was declared redundant following heavy damage in WWII.